-- The institution has a centralized Office of Sustainability website that links the sustainability efforts at every IU campus.
-There is an opportunity to add a section for future Planetary Health initiatives on the website. - Recommendations: IUSM should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.
+- Indiana University has a centralized Office of Sustainability website that links the sustainability efforts at every IU campus.
+There is an opportunity to add a section for future Planetary Health initiatives on the website. - The institution collaborates with local governments and organizations, but the medical school is not directly involved in these interactions nor facilitates collaborations by itself. - Recommendations: IUSM should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for medical students to be a part of this work.